 Wolff’s Law says that bone grows / remodels in response to mechanical stresses put on it, whether said stresses are normal or abnormal.
 This is why doctors put people with broken legs in “walking casts” as soon as possible in order to facilitate bone growth and healing.
 It is also why some areas of a skeletal system are much thicker or knobbier than others.
 Where muscles attach to bone and pull at them constantly — especially powerful muscles — the attachment points will be enlarged / thickened.
 Dr. Payne does not mince any words when talking about Wolff’s Law.

 “Want to know why your patients absolutely, positively, must regain structural balance in order to have good health?
 It’s because gravity is a complete bitch.
 Like Schwarzenegger’s Terminator character, it can’t be reasoned with, it has no pity, and it won’t ever, ever stop.
 If you don’t do something to restore the normal structure of your patient, the end game has already been decided.“

 One more quick note here.
-Degeneration is not the end of the world (see the first link in the paragraph above).
-It would shock many people (therapists and chiros included) just how much range of motion can actually be restored by breaking up Scar Tissue and Fibrosis --- sometimes even in people you would swear already had “normal” ranges (HERE).
-All of this is why you cannot skip PHASE I and go straight to PHASE II --- something numerous practitioners do.
+Degeneration is not the end of the world.
+It would shock many people (therapists and chiros included) just how much range of motion can actually be restored by breaking up Scar Tissue and Fibrosis — sometimes even in people you would swear already had “normal” ranges (HERE).
+All of this is why you cannot skip PHASE I and go straight to PHASE II — something numerous practitioners do.
 Neither can you live in Phase I like many chiros tend to do.
 It’s all about doing the right things in the right order (HERE).